Crandaddy19/CranFlakes/README.md

 X + 1 on your keyboard to flourish inside of duel zone.
 This initiates the duel.
 Both parties need to flourish to duel.
 <a id="CranFlakes website">https://www.legendsofcranflakes.com/jvs-event-27th-29th</>

-If you are wondering how to access some of the head pieces shown on the list.
-When you create a new mercenary, in the top right side of the screen you will see a (Customization) option.
-Here you can then select the (Faces) tab and here you will find all of the Star wars head assets.

-Force powers are displayed on the Bottom left side of the screen along with their corresponding keybindings.
-Force power is gained from Chambers/Hits/Blocks.

 #### Map Specific rules.
 - Geonosis.
 Do not shoot from behind the big gate on geonosis or hide yourself in the towers next to it.
 You become unhittable which is an exploit.
 Duel zone can be found by typing (tp duel)